Excellent Realistic (Contemporary) Fiction Books for Kids

 Lola Levine Is Not Mean by Monica Brown

-Second-grade soccer-loving Lola, daughter of a Peruvian mom and Jewish dad, is misunderstood.
+Second-grade soccer-loving Lola, the daughter of a Peruvian mom and Jewish dad, is misunderstood.
 I loved the diversity and the realistic topics of life and playing sports –so many kids will be able to relate to this charming story.
 See also: Lola Levine: Drama Queen.

 Bink & Gollie Best Friends Forever by Kate DiCamillo and Alison McGhee, illustrated by Tony Fucile